The Bloodlust Power

 “Does this ring true for you as well?”
 Eros pulled himself up in his seat.
 Images of dead sanyas had already saturated his mind, picking at his skin with guilt.
 If he stayed silent, engulfed in the memories of the dead mortals, he’d only slip further into the hole of death brewing inside him.

 “No.” Bry let the word slip out with no remorse.
 “I had no reason to use my Sẹda in my Youth.”
 It was the first time Bry had ever mentioned anything of his past.
 “I was able to control it.
 Age has fused my power with me.
 I have become it.”

 “Sounds silly to me.”
 Levi got up.
 “You can’t become power.”
-Levi pressed his black coat and strode toward the door.
+Levi pressed his hands against his coat and strode toward the door.

-“Sit.”
-Bry formed the word as still as the calm sea, but it was wrapped in something more potent than power.
-It was almost like the word itself snaked toward Levi and forced him back to his seat.
-Levi’s face turned red, sweat beading on his forehead as he carefully sat into his seat, unable to fight against whatever Bry did to him.
+Levi’s face turned red, sweat beading on his forehead as he carefully sat back down, unable to fight against whatever Bry did to him.

 “And what if we don’t stop using it?”
 Yugi pushed.